-The content strands are number and algebra, measurement and geometry and statistics and probability.
+The content strands are number and algebra, measurement and space and statistics and probability.
 They describe what will be taught and learnt.

-Students will be assessed each semester using a Problem Solving and Modelling Task (PSMT), end of term exam and end of semester Exam.
+Students will be assessed each semester using a Problem Solving and Modelling Task (PSMT) and an Exam.
 Calculator: